Rachel Harris: One Woman Over the Line

 Storytellers – Diane Matthews, Senfuab Stoney

-Percussionist – Senfuab Stoney
+Percussionists – Senfuab Stoney with accompanist

-Vocalist – Dr. Sara C. Blanford
+Vocalist – Dr. Sara C. Blanford with accompanying singers

 Greater Philadelphia Cultural Alliance